-7. My favorite nighttime snack is popcorn (with real melted butter) and a big glass of orange juice (preferably with lots of pulp).
+7. My favorite nighttime snack is popcorn (with real melted butter) and a big glass of orange juice (with lots of pulp).

 8. I love cartoons.
 Although I do not own a TV, when I am in the mood for some silliness, I’ll turn on my laptop and watch some of my favorite cartoons: VeggieTales and Penguins of Madagascar.
 My favorite line is when Larry the Cucumber said, “I heard they made a real mess o’ Potamia.”

-9. I could easily list 10 “favorite” worship songs, but my most recent additions to my playlist include “O Come to the Altar” by Elevation Worship and “What a Beautiful Name” by Hillsong.
+9. I could easily list 10 “favorite” worship songs, but my most recent additions to my playlist include “Well Done” by The Afters and “Is He Worthy” by Chris Tomlin.